-Toucinho do Céu is a traditional Portuguese dessert, originating from the Murça region in northern Portugal.
-It is a cake made from almonds and egg yolks, which literally means “fat from the sky”.
-It gets its name from the days when it was prepared in convents with lard (hence “bacon”), but the modern version often uses butter.
-This cake is rich, dense and naturally gluten-free since it does not contain flour.
+Toucinho do Céu is a traditional Portuguese dessert originating from the Murça region in northern Portugal.
+It's a cake made with almonds and egg yolks, which literally means "bacon from heaven."
+It gets its name from the time when it was prepared in convents with lard (hence the "bacon"), but the modern version often uses butter.
+This cake is rich, dense, and naturally gluten-free since it contains no flour.

 Preparation